mctools/ncplugin-template/README.md

 # Note

 A jupyter notebook is attached in the folder "verification" for testing the implementation.
-The extinction model will be further implemented inside NCrystal as a funtionality, please check the lastest version of the code: https://github.com/mctools/ncrystal
+The extinction model will be further implemented inside NCrystal as an internal funtionality, please check the lastest version of the code: https://github.com/mctools/ncrystal